More than half of all those helped by speech and language therapists are children.

-Therapists work in health centres, hospitals, clinics, schools, independent practices and patients' homes with adults and children whose symptoms are the results of illness, accident, disability, acquired disorders or congenital/emotional problems.
+Speech and language therapists work in health centres, hospitals, clinics, schools, independent practices and patients' homes.
+They work with adults and children whose symptoms are the results of illness, accident, disability, acquired disorders or congenital or emotional problems.

 Typical responsibilities of the job include:

 - undertaking assessments